Keep a close eye on your symptoms

 Tiredness or fatigue

-Heart rate – especially if they feel their heart is racing or throbbing
+Heart rate – especially if you feel your heart is racing or throbbing

 Lack of appetite and nausea